-In terms of deciding what this is, your offering does not need to be singular.
-Often the best option is to monetise one skill in multiple ways.
-For example you could offer your services to companies, train people in your skills, or mentor others aiming to get to your levels.
+In terms of deciding what this is, your offering does not need to be only one thing.
+Often the best option is to monetise a combination of skills in multiple ways.
+For example you could offer your services to companies, run workshops to train people in your skillset, plus mentor others aiming to get to your skill level.

-For instance rather than being a contract lawyer you could specialise in specific types of law; rather than being a generic project manager, become an expert in a certain type of project such as a new product launch, or a fundraise.
+For instance rather than being a generic lawyer you could specialise in specific types of law; rather than being a basic project manager, become an expert in a certain type of project such as a new product launch, or a fundraise.

 Companies often have enough generic skills in house, so are more likely to outsource specialist work.
 There is also less competition for specialist work, so with demand high and supply low, you can earn more.

 How you market yourself is dependent on your product or service, but a common thread that runs through all portfolio careers is that your personal credibility is essential.
 For many industries, the most important platform for explaining who you are and looking impressive is LinkedIn.

 With a portfolio career in particular, your name is the search term that people will use to find you.
 Given LinkedIn’s powerful link authority, this makes it very likely that your LinkedIn profile will be the first impression people will get of you on a Google search (typically profiles on The Portfolio Collective come second).
 Make sure you optimise your profile with these easy steps.